Time for the next post in my series on how attorneys can build a multi-million dollar law firm

 Now, I know what you’re saying.
 It’s probably something like:

 - “I want to practice substantive criminal law.
 I don’t want just to do expungements.”

 - “I don’t want just to do uncontested divorces all day.”

 - “I want to litigate and not just process simple accidents in and out of my office.”

-Why do you feel so many attorneys fail to focus on the areas which yield the highest amount of revenue per resource input?
+Why do you feel so many attorneys fail to focus on the areas with the highest amount of return?
 Please chime in through the comment form below.